PREVIEW-Japanese PM heads to NATO to warn of East Asia risks

 "Japan talks about principles such as territorial integrity, but the message to Europe is 'don’t forget about the Indo-Pacific, no matter how difficult the situation with Russia is'," said Michito Tsuruoka, a NATO expert at Keio University.

+In its most recent annual national security assessment, Japan said it was surrounded by nuclear-armed actors, including China, North Korea and Russia, which is also a neighbour to six NATO members.
+Tokyo worries about getting sucked into a conflict over Taiwan, which is only 100 km (62 miles) away.

-For the past year, Kishida has been urging "like-minded nations" to stick together while warning that a Ukraine-like conflict, which Russia describes as a special operation, may erupt in East Asia if China tries to take control of self-ruled Taiwan.
+Kishida, who has embraced the U.S. rhetoric of "like-minded nations" sticking together, has for the past year warned that a Ukraine-like conflict, which Russia describes as a special operation, could erupt in East Asia if China tries to take control of self-ruled Taiwan.
 China has criticised Japan for a "Cold War mentality".

-In its most recent annual national security assessment, Japan described as surrounded by nuclear-armed actors, including China, North Korea and Russia, which is also a neighbour to six NATO members.
-Tokyo worries about getting sucked into a conflict over Taiwan, which is only 100 km (62 miles) away.
+By working with NATO, Japan could also help the U.S. knit its global alliances together, "breaking down the traditional silos between America's Atlantic allies and America's Pacific allies", the U.S. ambassador to NATO, Julianne Smith, told a media briefing.

 'BIG MISTAKE'